jmlweb/tsnextstarter/README.md

 ### Shall I use the version bumping manually or with the action provided

-#### If you are using already github actions
+#### If you are using already GitHub actions

 - If are comfortable with the workflow, just remember not to run the `release` command manually
 - If you prefer to bump manually, delete the `bumping.yml` file inside `.github/workflows` folder.
-Whenenver you want to do the bumping, run the `release` script and push your files and tags.
+Whenever you want to do the bumping, run the `release` script and push your files and tags.

-#### If you are not using github actions
+#### If you are not using GitHub actions

 You can safely delete the `.github` folder or just forget about its existence as it won't harm your project.

-### How to integrate X feature in my project?
+### How to integrate X feature/technology into my project?

 Please, refer to the official [Next.js documentation](https://nextjs.org/docs)